sajjadaemmi/Clustering/README.md

 # Clustering

+FCM

-Multi clustering and find indicators with Matlab
+Multi clustering and find center of clusters with Matlab

 ![Screenshot](screenshot.png)